Liberal Democrats (UK): Human rights and individual liberty

 The Liberal Democrats place greater emphasis on human rights and individual freedoms than the Conservatives or Labour.
 Conversely, the political scientist John Meadowcroft expressed the view that "the Liberal Democrats are a supposedly liberal party that does not believe in liberty."
 Commenting on the 1999 membership survey, Whiteley et al. noted that the majority of members took "a distinctly right of centre view" on many, although not all, moral and legal issues.

 Its 1997 manifesto committed the party to lowering the age of consent for same-sex couples to 16, bringing it in line with that of opposite-sex couples.
 At its 2000 conference, party delegates backed calls for the government to provide legal recognition for same-sex relationships.
 In the 1999 membership survey, 57% believed that the government should discourage the growth of one-parent families.
 That same survey found just over half of the party membership expressing pro-choice views regarding abortion access.

 At its 1997 conference, the party's delegates voted in favour of establishing a Royal Commission to examine the possibility of decriminalising voluntary euthanasia.

 At its 1994 conference, party delegates voted to end criminal prosecutions for cannabis possession, although the party's 23 MPs voted against the measure.
 The 1999 membership survey suggested a tougher stance on many law and order issues, with over half wanting longer sentencing and no option of parole for those serving life sentences.
 The 2004 party congress approved a ban on smoking in public places.

 In March 2016, the Liberal Democrats became the first major political party in the UK to support the legalisation of cannabis.
 The party supports cannabis sale and possession to be legal for all UK adults aged 18-years-old and over, the set up of specialist licensed stores to sell cannabis, the legalisation of home cultivation of cannabis for personal use, small scale cannabis clubs to be licensed, and a new regulator to oversee the market.

+In the Liberal Democrats 2024 manifesto it stated that it would ban conversion therapy.